Contributing Guide

 pre-commit install # to auto run on each commit

-The hooks will automatically run cargo fmt --check, cargo clippy, cargo check, cargo test, and cargo check --no-default-features --features ffi_wasm on every commit.
+The hooks will automatically run cargo fmt --check, cargo clippy, cargo check, and the Rust test suite via cargo t (cargo-nextest, plus doc tests) on every commit.

 Development Workflow